South Sea Company: Government debt after the Seven Years' War

 The company continued its trade (when not interrupted by war) until the end of the Seven Years' War (1756–1763).
 However, its main function was always managing government debt, rather than trading with the Spanish colonies.
-The South Sea Company continued its management of the part of the national debt until it was disestablished in 1853, at which point the debt was reconsolidated.
-The debt was not paid off by World War I, at which point it was consolidated again, under terms that allowed the government to avoid repaying the principal.
+The South Sea Company continued its management of part of the national debt until it was disestablished in 1853, at which point the debt was reconsolidated.
+The debt was not paid off by the time of the First World War, at which point it was consolidated again, under terms that allowed the government to avoid repaying the principal.

 Armorials

 The armorials of the South Sea Company, according to a grant of arms dated 31 October 1711, were: Azure, a globe whereon are represented the Straits of Magellan and Cape Horn all proper and in sinister chief point two herrings haurient in saltire argent crowned or, in a canton the united arms of Great Britain.
 Crest: A ship of three masts in full sail.
 Supporters, dexter: The emblematic figure of Britannia, with the shield, lance etc all proper; sinister: A fisherman completely clothed, with cap boots fishing net etc and in his hand a string of fish, all proper.